-- 1917 - Willie Chapman Cooper Hobby's husband was first elected Lieutenant Governor and then Governor of Texas after having been acting Governor during the trail proceedings against Governor James E. Ferguson.
+- 1917 - Willie Chapman Cooper Hobby's husband was first elected Lieutenant Governor and then Governor of Texas after having been acting Governor during the trial proceedings against Governor James E. Ferguson.

 - Willie Chapman Cooper Hobby's term as First Lady was during World War I and she spent many hours in Red Cross workrooms and in other related activities.